James E. Swett: Medal of Honor action

 On April 7, 1943, on his first combat mission, Swett both became an ace and acted with such "conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty" that he was awarded the Medal of Honor.

 His first mission was as a division leader on a combat air patrol over the Russell Islands early on the morning of April 7 in expectation of a large Japanese air attack.
 Landing to refuel, the four-plane division of Grumman F4F Wildcats he was leading was scrambled after other aircraft reported 150 planes approaching Ironbottom Sound, and intercepted a large formation of Japanese Aichi D3A dive bombers (Allied code name: "Val") attacking Tulagi harbor.

 When the fight became a general melee, Swett pursued three Aichi D3A Vals diving on the harbor.
 After he had downed two, and while he was evading fire from the rear gunner of the third, the left wing of his F4F Wildcat was holed by U.S. antiaircraft fire.
 Despite this, he downed the third Val and turned toward a second formation of six Vals leaving the area.

 Swett repeatedly attacked the line of dive bombers, downing each in turn with short bursts.
 He brought down four and was attacking a fifth when his ammunition was depleted and his cockpit was shot up by return fire.
 Wounded, he decided to ditch his damaged fighter off the coast of Florida Island, after it became clear that his oil cooler had been hit and he would not make it back to base.
 After a few seconds his engine seized, and despite initially being trapped in his cockpit underwater, Swett extricated himself and was rescued in Tulagi harbor after ditching his plane.
-This feat made the 22-year-old Marine aviator an ace on his first combat mission.
+This feat made the 22-year-old Marine aviator an ace in a day on his first combat mission.